The Trailer For Tina Turner's New Documentary Is Simply the Best

 Tina will also reportedly feature a number of interviews from music experts and close friends of Turner's; Bassett will of course appear, as well as Oprah Winfrey and Tina’s husband Erwin Bach.

 Suffice to say, Tina Turner is a big deal.
-Fall in love with her (again) by watching Tina when it hits HBO and HBO Max on March 27, 2021.
+Fall in love with her (again) by watching Tina when it hits Sky Documentaries in April.